List of Alarm für Cobra 11 – Die Autobahnpolizei characters: Semir Gerkhan

 Max Tauber, Dana's boyfriend and co-worker, initially makes good terms with Semir, but both start to hold grudges at each other after a fight between the former two.
 This sparks Max's curiosity of the aforementioned skirmish in Istanbul, which he finds out himself through covertly recovered files from the BKA.
 This culminates in Semir's arrest by the higher agency, and only after evidence is discovered of Semir's actions being within legal restraint is he released.
-Although Max and Semir eventually make amends, the latter personally supporting the former's relationship with his daughter, Semir Gerkhan ultimately turns himself back in, deciding to come full circle with his actions and resigning from the Autobahn Police altogether.
+Although Max and Semir eventually make amends, the latter personally supporting the former's relationship with his daughter, Semir ultimately turns himself back in, deciding to come full circle with his actions and resigning from the Autobahn Police altogether; this would be temporary, however, as the case manager presiding over Semir reinstates him fully, leaving his rank otherwise intact.
 Dana and Max got engaged in 2022 and had their first child.

 His iconic silver BMW 3 Series is driven in almost every episode to scrap, though despite all the daring maneuvers and accidents, Semir rarely carries serious injuries.
 In "Sabotage" and "Friends for Life," however, his car accidents lead to head injuries, both of which result in a several-day coma; in "Between Life and Death," his coma lasts for only several hours, during which he determines the location of a child abductor.
 "Das Team - Teil 2" reveals that he privately owns a BMW 330i F30, likely the one used prior to his partnership with Vicky.

 His sidearm is a Walther P88, which has been his sidearm of choice since the second season; in the first season, and on rare occasions that his P88 is stolen, he makes use of a SIG P225.